Question-Answer session that provides a birds-eye view of the Cricket Air Circuit.

 Will the Ram start cycling when Butterfly Valve 1 is opened?

 It shouldn’t…. and if the treadle is in its fully-up position (and everything is working properly), it will not.
 The Ram will however, rise to its highest resting position and remain stationary.
-Opening Butterfly Valve 1 “Charges” the air circuit with pressurized air.
+Opening Butterfly Valve 1 “Fills” the air circuit with pressurized air.
 It does not initiate cycling.
 It only prepares the circuit to be able to quickly initiate cycling.

 When does the cycling begin?